 - A current resume reflecting at least seven years progressively responsible professional work experience.
 Applicant's experience should represent a mid-to-senior level role.
 This could apply to technical, scientific, business functional and/or managerial contexts.

 - Three recommendations from supervisors using forms supplied in the application.

-- Demonstration of verbal, quantitative, and critical thinking competencies is necessary to master the LEMBA/HLEMBA course material.
-These competencies are evaluated during the admission process through the completion of one or both of the following as determined by the program: designated Online Workshops or official GMAT/GRE scores taken within the last 5 years. *Not required for ELP-only candidates.
+- Demonstration of verbal, quantitative, and critical thinking competencies is necessary to master the LEMBA course material.
+These competencies are evaluated during the admission process through the completion of one or both of the following as determined by the program: designated Online Courses or official GMAT/GRE scores taken within the last 5 years. *Not required for ELP-only candidates.

 - A two- to four-page, double-spaced essay to serve as a writing sample and statement of intent/interest in this academic program.

-- Address ways in which professional and educational history has led to current professional role and how these elements interrelate with career goals
+- Discuss how your professional experience and educational history have led to your current professional role and how these elements relate to future personal and professional goals

-- Describe ideas and expectations for program and how your selected program will help attain goals
+- Describe ideas and expectations for the program and how it will help attain the goals stated above

-- Explain how experience and skills prepared you for graduate work
+- Explain how your experience and skills have prepared you for graduate work

 - Outline personal and/or organizational support (both individual and financial) available for undertaking program at this time